A Communication-Efficient Distributed Optimization Algorithm for Problems with Coupling Constraints: Numerical Simulation

 \subsection{Simulation Setting}

-We simulate the effectiveness of the proposed algorithm using a quadratic function model.
-Each agent has a quadratic cost function, and the overall optimization objective is to minimize the total objective function $f(\mathbf{z})$ while ensuring the total load $\sum_{i=1}^{m}b_i$.
-The problem can be formulated as

-where $a_i,b_i,c_i>0$ are the coefficients and $z_i$ is the output of generator $i$.
-The parameters of the generators are adopted from \citep{xu2018dual} and restated in Table \ref{parameters}.
+We simulate the effectiveness of the proposed algorithm using a quadratic optimization model.
+Each agent has a quadratic objective function, and the overall optimization objective is to minimize the total objective function $f(\mathbf{z})$ while satisfying the total load demand $\sum_{i=1}^{m}b_i$.
+The problem can be formulated as $f(\mathbf{z})=\sum_{i=1}^{m}\alpha_iz_i^2+\beta_iz_i+\gamma_i$. where $\alpha_i,\beta_i,\gamma_i>0$ are the coefficients and $z_i$ is the decision variable of agent $i$.
+The parameters are adopted from \citep{xu2018dual} and restated in Table \ref{parameters}.
+The coupling matrix elements we set $A_i=1$ and the load demand $\sum_{i}^{m}b_i=0$.

-In the following cases, we use $x$ to denote the transmitted symbols for brevity.
+In the following cases, we use $x$ to denote the input of compressors $Q(\cdot)$ for brevity.

 \textbf {Case 1:} Under compressor $Q_1(\cdot)$, we use the unbiased probabilistic quantizer \citep{yuan2012distributed} to compress the transmitted signal.

 where $\lfloor x \rfloor_p$ and $\lceil x \rceil_p$ denote the operation of rounding down and up $x$ to the nearest integer multiples of $1/\Delta_p$, respectively, and $\Delta_p$ is some positive integer.